MountKingX/spring-mvc-book/README.md

 # spring-mvc-book
-A Spring Boot coding practice with Spring MVC book
+A Spring Boot coding practice with Spring MVC book (gradle, JSP)

 ## How to run it
 * import project as gradle one with IntelliJ